-In the fashion world, khaki gets a bad rap for being decidedly unsexy.
-After all, the preppy, practical pant is an essential part of the uniform at just about every big box store across the nation.
-But in the beauty world, khaki is having a bit of a moment -- and it’s totally glam.
-At the Rebecca Minkoff spring/summer 2017 runway show, the focal point of the makeup was a dramatic and gorgeous khaki smoky eye, a refreshing departure from the traditional black or gray.
-“With khaki, it’s possible to create the depth and drama needed to achieve the smoky look,” says Gato, the Maybelline New York global makeup artist who created stunning makeup for the show.
+In the beauty world, khaki is having a moment — and it’s totally glam.
+A refreshing departure from the traditional black or gray, khaki is still deep and smoky without being boring.
+“With khaki, it’s possible to create the depth and drama needed to achieve the smoky look,” says Gato, a Maybelline New York Global Makeup Artist who loves to work with the hue.
 But there’s a warmth to the shade that makes it softer and more wearable, he says.
 “There are golden pigments in it that make it perfect for spring.”

 Even better: “It’s a surprisingly universally flattering shade,” says makeup artist Ashleigh Ciucci.
-Everyone can wear the olive-y green hue.
-However, Ciucci suggests varying it in richness depending on your skin tone.
+Everyone can wear the olive-y green hue, but Ciucci suggests varying it in richness depending on your skin tone.
 Keep it more sheer if you have light or fair skin, and play up the intensity if you have a darker complexion.
-And because the hue has hints of yellow, blue, golden, and black pigments in it, it goes well with all eye colors, adds Gato.
+And because khaki has hints of yellow, blue, gold and black pigments in it, it goes well with all eye colors, adds Gato.
 Though those with hazel and gray blue eyes will look particularly radiant in this shade, he adds.

-Here’s how Gato created the bold eye for the show.
+Here’s how Gato created the bold eye for the Rebecca Minkoff S/S ‘17 show.

 A More Casual Khaki